 We love St. Kitts for its beautiful beaches and luxury atmosphere.
 The Park Hyatt St. Kitts is new here, and it’s a great hotel for those seeking a modern beach wedding.
 There’s also the Four Seasons on Nevis — St. Kitts’ sister island — and a number of other luxury hotels to choose from.
 With a ton of nonstop flight options from the U.S. now, this beach destination is a definite favorite.
 Winter temperatures are in the low 80’s during the day and low 70’s at night.

-With lush rainforests, waterfalls, volcanos, and black and white-sand beaches filling the land between its Caribbean and Pacific Coasts, Costa Rica offers so much for couples looking for a unique destination wedding location.
+It’s not just the beautiful ocean.
+With lush rainforests, waterfalls, horseback riding, volcanos, and black and white-sand beaches filling the land between its Caribbean and Pacific Coasts, Costa Rica offers so much for couples looking for a unique destination wedding location for their special day.
 December to May is dry season, so the winter is a great time to book a wedding here.
 The temperatures during the day are in the low 90’s and the low 70’s at night.

 The Florida Keys

 With a unique old Florida charm and tropical atmosphere, the Keys make for a great destination wedding location for those seeking a bit of the Caribbean in the U.S. We love locations like Key Largo and Key West, and from barefoot ceremonies to luxe hotels, the options are there for just about anything.
 Winter temperatures are in the low 70’s during the day and high 60’s at night during the coolest months.

 You Might Also Like: The Best Honeymoon Cruises for 2023